 A child support order in New Jersey is not permanent and can be modified with a showing of a significant change in circumstances, also known as a child support modification.
 As a family law attorney in New Jersey, I have successfully argued cases for increases and decreases in child support obligations for parents.
 The variety of circumstances that amount to “significant” are many but you still need to able to clear that hurdle for a child support hearing officer or family court Judge to consider modifying the court order.
 We can help you if you have a family law case including child support modifications.
+We know how much a slight difference in child support payments can make in your life, we understand, we have been there before and are ready to help you now.
+Artusa Law Firm lead attorney Santo Artusa has been selected for numerous awards and honors for his work in family law, divorce, child support, child custody and other related matters in Hudson County, Bergen County, Union County, Essex County and beyond.

 Some examples of circumstances that may justify a child support modification in New Jersey are: